Today's Articles

 On this date in 1955, the first racially integrated American casino, the Moulin Rouge, opened in Las Vegas.

-Built by three white-American men, Louis Rubin, Alf Childs, and Alexander Bisno, who were partners in a construction company, it became the “Apollo of the West Side.”
-At the end of World War II, President Harry Truman had signed an executive order integrating the armed forces.
+Built by three white-American men, Louis Rubin, Alf Childs, and Alexander Bisno, partners in a construction company, it became the “Apollo of the West Side.”
+At the end of World War II, President Harry Truman signed an executive order integrating the armed forces.
 Yet segregated schools, municipalities, lodging, and entertainment venues were still an accepted way of American life.

 Even with Jackie Robinson’s achievements in baseball, Blacks were kept from moving up the social, civil, and economic ladder, especially in the South.
-Las Vegas held fast to the segregated views of the South because many southern whites not only spent money there, but also held legislative power.
-The biggest Black entertainers of the time, such as Bill Bojangles Robinson, Lena Horne, Sammy Davis, Jr., Louis Armstrong, and others were welcomed on stage but expected to sit in the backseats of the very showrooms they headlined once their performances were finished.
+Las Vegas held fast to the segregated views of the South because many southern whites not only spent money there but also held legislative power.
+The biggest Black entertainers of the time, such as Bill Bojangles Robinson, Lena Horne, Sammy Davis, Jr., Louis Armstrong, and others, were welcomed on stage but expected to sit in the backseats of the very showrooms they headlined once their performances were finished.
 In the 1950s, the West side of Las Vegas had developed a sizable Black population and 11 new hotels were built that decade.

 No explanation was given, even to this day.
 Within a week of its closing, one of the Rouge’s partners became an executive at the Desert Inn, a notorious mob-run casino that had opened in 1950.
 Despite the theory that wealthy people of color clientele would flock to the hotel, its doors may have closed for lack of just such support.
 Integration is a relationship of give and take.
-In the 1950s, many Vegas hotels consistently discouraged "colored" patronage and being restricted to the Moulin Rouge did not appeal to America’s wealthier Blacks.
+In the 1950s, many Vegas hotels consistently discouraged "colored" patronage, and being restricted to the Moulin Rouge did not appeal to America’s wealthier Blacks.

 Reference: